 “Yes, please.”
 He reached out his hand to take a full glass, and Julie noticed that his arms were already pink from the sun even in mid-spring.
 Then she noticed the green stains on the cuff of his jeans, and remembered Zach told her he helped run a landscaping company.
 One for him and other vets.
 That's right.
 I should ask my landlord to hire them.

-Waters in hand, they sat around a wooden picnic table beneath the magnolia's shade.
+Waters in hand, they sat around a wooden picnic table underneath the magnolia wide leaves.
 Its pink flowers waved in the breeze, and a few petals lay scattered around the table like candy sprinkles.
 Julie sat next to Alan and across from Zach.
 She lost track of time as the afternoon sun dipped in the sky, lengthening their shadows.
 Julie's fingers were wrapped around her glass, now half empty as her companions continued to talk idly.
 She watched as water beaded down Diane's glass, forming a ring on the table.
-Sunshine split into pieces upon wood, spinning like a disco ball as Diane turned the glass slowly, spinning the light refracted in the ice and water.
+Sunshine split into pieces upon the wood wood, spinning like a disco ball as Diane turned her glass slowly, spinning the light refracted in the ice and water.

 'You feel it too?” he asked.